The 21 Best Places to See the Northern Lights in Europe This Winter

 Rostocker Heide is another natural area on Germany’s northern coast.
 Slightly more accessible from the city of Rostok (population 207,000), Rostocker Heide has both coastal and inland areas that are undeveloped and offer dark skies where you can try and see the northern lights.

 Nationalpark Schleswig-Holsteinisches Wattenmeer is located in northwest Germany along the coast in the shadow of Jutland peninsula.
 It’s more easily accessed from Hamburg if that’s the part of Germany you’re traveling to.
 This national park is a protected coastal zone with northern views toward Norway (far beyond the horizon) so there’s a fair chance to see the aurora borealis here under the right conditions.

 Where to See the Northern Lights in the Netherlands

-The southernmost of the European countries we recommend for trying to see the southern lights, the Netherlands is an unconventional destination – but a fun one if you’re already planning to be in the region.
+The southernmost of the European countries I recommend for trying to see the southern lights, the Netherlands is an unconventional destination – but a fun one if you’re already planning to be in the region.
 You won’t be able to see the aurora dancing above the tulip, but in the right locations with a clear view to the northern horizon, you may get lucky.